ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Breakdown for College of Biblical Studies-Houston

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to College of Biblical Studies-Houston.
+Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for College of Biblical Studies-Houston.

 What will the cost of attending College of Biblical Studies-Houston be?
 Here is a breakdown of tuition and expenses.